Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Simulation Studies

-The results are presented in Figure \ref{fig:sim1} and summarized as follows.
-First, there was minimal bias in the sanitized $\hat{\mathbf{p}}^*$ when $\epsilon=1$ and $\epsilon=0.5$ regardless of $n$ and the bounding mechanism; and there was some bias at small $n$ when $\epsilon=0.1$, especially for the smallest proportion $p_1=0.1$ (positive bias) and the largest proportion $p_4=0.4$ (negative bias).
-Consistent with Proposition \ref{thm:mu12}, the BIT mechanism yielded less biased sanitized results than the truncated mechanism.
-Second, the RMSE was inflated in the sanitized results compared to the original RMSE, which was expected considering the noise introduced during the sanitization step.
-The larger the privacy budget or the larger $n$ was, the smaller the inflation was.
-Though the BIT mechanism led to smaller bias compared to the truncated mechanism for small $n$ when $\epsilon=0.1$, the RMSE values were larger in the former than the latter in this simulation.
-Third, there was undercoverage for $p_1=0.1$ and $p_4=0.4$, which spanned a wider range of $n$ and got more severe as $\epsilon$ decreased (the empirical coverage was around 95\% at all $n$ when $\epsilon=1$, worsened to $85\%\sim92\%$ for a wider range of $n\in[50,300]$ when $\epsilon=0.5$, and further deteriorated to $50\%\sim80\%$ across the whole range of $n\in[50,500]$ when $\epsilon=0.1$).
-The BIT Laplace mechanism also had worse undercoverage than the truncated mechanism at small $n$ for $\epsilon=0.1$.
+We calculated the bias and RMSE relative to the true $\mathbf{p}$, and the coverage probability (CP) of the 95\% confidence interval for the true $\mathbf{p}$ based on the sanitized $\hat{\mathbf{p}}^*$ in each of the 3 approaches.
+The bias, RMSE, and CP based on the sanitized results were compared to those based on the original $\mathbf{p}$.
+As discussed above, some of the lower-order nodes (such as $h_1$ and $h_2$) might have improved accuracy in the UH approach, we thus also compared the inferences of $p_1+p_2$, $p_2+p_3$ and $p_2+p_4$ between the re-scaling and the UH approach.
+There is no need to examine the sum of 3 proportions, say $p_1+p_2+p_3$, as its accuracy would be the same as the individual proportion $p_4$ under the equality constraint.

-The undercoverage can be resolved to some degree by using the multiple synthesis (MS) technique in DP \citep{liu2016c, bowen}.
-The MS takes into the variability introduced by the sanitization process by releasing multiple synthetic data set.
-In this simulation, for each original result at each simulation scenario, 5 sets of independently sanitized results were generated, and the \begin{landscape}
+In the re-scaling approach, there was minimal bias in sanitized $\hat{\mathbf{p}}^*$ when $\epsilon=1$ and $\epsilon=0.5$ across all $n$ and both bounding mechanisms (truncation or BIT); and there was some bias at small $n$ when $\epsilon=0.1$, especially for the smallest proportion $p_1=0.1$ (positive bias) and the largest proportion $p_4=0.4$ (negative bias).
+Consistent with Proposition \ref{thm:mu12}, the BIT mechanism yielded less bias than the truncated mechanism.
+The RMSE of the sanitized results was inflated compared to the original RMSE, which was expected given the noise injected during the sanitization step.
+The larger $\epsilon$ or the larger $n$ was, the smaller the inflation was.
+When $\epsilon=1$, the sanitized and the original RMSE values were basically the same.
+Though the BIT mechanism led to smaller bias compared to the truncated mechanism for small $n$ when $\epsilon=0.1$, the RMSE values were larger in the former.
+Finally, the CP was around 95\% at all $n$ when $\epsilon=1$, decreased to $85\%\sim92\%$ for $n\in[50,300]$ when $\epsilon=0.5$, and down to $50\%\sim80\%$ for all $n\in[50,500]$ when $\epsilon=0.1$.
+The BIT mechanism had worse under-coverage than the truncated mechanism at small $n$ for $\epsilon=0.1$ and yielded similar CP as the truncated mechanism in other cases.